marxin/texi2rst-generated/sphinx/gcc/declaring-attributes-of-functions.rst

   inlined.
 Whether the function itself is considered for inlining depends on its size and the current inlining parameters.

-.. option:: format (archetype, string-index, first-to-check), -Wformat
+.. option:: format (archetype, string-index, first-to-check), -Wformat, -ffreestanding, -fno-builtin
-.. option:: -ffreestanding, -fno-builtin

   .. index:: format function attribute